Beginning this Saturday — June 10 — you’ll need to take an extra step to log into your account at SSA.gov, the Social Security Administration website.

 The goal of the change is simple.
 According to the SSA:

 Using two ways to identify you when you log on will help better protect your account from unauthorized use and potential identity fraud.

 Why you should access your SSA.gov account ASAP

 There are a couple of ways you can further protect your SSA.gov account.

-First, create an account before a crook who has stolen or hacked your Social Security number or other personal information uses that info to create an SSA.gov account in your name — and then possibly uses your account to divert benefits.
+First, create an account before a crook who has stolen or hacked your Social Security number or other personal information uses that info to create an SSA.gov account in your name — and then possibly uses that account to divert your benefits.
 Krebs explains:

 “Because it’s possible to create just one my Social Security account per Social Security number, registering an account on the portal is one basic way that Americans can avoid becoming victims …”

 Second, SSA.gov offers what it calls “extra security,” which you can read more about on the “Privacy & Security Questions” page.
 The Social Security Administration describes it as “an extra level of protection” — but it’s optional.

 So your account can only benefit from this extra security if you create an account and manually enable the extra security.
 Krebs notes that if a crook beats you to your account, they “won’t go through the more rigorous signup process — they’ll choose the option that requires less information.”
 He continues: